SadeJoseph/Calculator/README.md

 # Calculator
 A simple calculator application using HTML, CSS and Javascript.
+The logic is very simple.
 So far this application allows you to:

 - Compute basic Addition, subtraction, multiplication and division  sums.